ChristianGobin/Titanium-Armoire-Capital/README.md

-# Titanium Armoire Capital Investment Corporation
+# Titanium Armoire Capital
 <hr/>
 <p>
   Welcome to Titanium Armoire Capital by Christian G.<br/>
 </p>
 <h4> About Us: </h4>
 <p>
-  We are a decentralized hedge fund that specializes in the discreet allocation of funds to our clients.
-We give our employees the option to interview others they think would benefit from this service.
-This opens another stream of income to our employees through our referral program.
-This repository is going to be our native iOS app written in Swift using SwiftUI.
+   We are a Decentralized Hedge Fund that offers a discreet lending platform service.
+We utilize some aspects of blockchain technology, such as smart contract protocol,
 </p>
 <p>